gourmetjs/gourmet-ssr/docs/tutorial-6.md

 The files in `.gourmet/prod/client/*` are for the client-side rendering.
 By default, Gourmet SSR applies "fine" level of granularity of bundling to the production build.
 It generates multiple smaller bundles compared to the traditional bundling practice which prefers one or a few big bundles.

-With each small bundle containing only related modules, this bundling algorithm will greatly increase browser's cache performance while taking advantage of multiplexing in [HTTP/2 environment](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).
+With each small bundle containing only related modules, this bundling algorithm will greatly increase the browser's cache performance while taking advantage of multiplexing in [HTTP/2 environment](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).

 Also, as another example of how important the production is to Gourmet SSR, the filenames of the bundles are shortened like `3hGAh9aZ.js` to minimize the size of the host HTML document.
 By default, the filenames are derived from the source paths, but you can enable a content hash based naming for [long-term caching](https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching).